-For statuses and alert notifications, any tests that are based on performance metrics relate directly to performance thresholds.
+Statuses that are based on performance metrics have performance thresholds that determine the current health state of the status, based on robot tests.
 These thresholds are set to default values that are based on industry standards.
 Some workload tests have configurable thresholds.
 For a list of the configurable thresholds for each workload, see "Default Thresholds" on page 79.